 This section describes differences in behavior between PromQL and our PromQL-style query behavior and how to work with and around these differences.
-This is particularly relevant if you want to use advanced queries and our PromQL-style mode in the chart builder.
+This is particularly relevant if you want to use advanced queries and our PromQL-style mode in the query builder.

 Prometheus recommendations note that you should only use some functions, like delta(), on gauges, and only use others like rate() and increase() on counters, but queries in Prometheus still work most of the time even if they don’t follow those instructions.

 However, because NRDB converts PromQL-style accumulating counters to

 delta counters, our implementation is unforgiving when using these functions on the wrong data type and will produce different or incorrect answers.

 For this reason, it's best to follow all Prometheus recommendations when working with our PromQL-style queries, even if you don't follow these recommendations in Prometheus.

 - In order to ensure the stability and performance of our system for all users, we place some limits on what queries can be run.
 In all cases, we enforce a limit of 366 steps in range queries.
 We also default to only returning 100 timeseries from queries by default.

 - If you want to see more (or fewer), you need to explicitly add a

 topk()to your query.
 (Note that the

 topk()implementation in our PromQL-style query is different from that of Prometheus.)

 - We limit the total memory a query can use.
 This means that requests for large numbers of time steps or large numbers of time series may be rejected, particularly if they are combined with an aggregation like unique

 quantilewhich require significantly more memory to compute than simple arithmetic aggregations.